CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 You can change the details of a task that you are currently keeping track of with the edit command.
-If you want remove details from the select task, enter the prefix for the field and leave the parameter empty.<br>
+If you want remove details from the selected task, enter the prefix for the field and leave the parameter empty.<br>
 Format: edit INDEX [TASKNAME] [dl/DATE&TIME] [ds/DESCRIPTION] [t/TAG][-p]